mikegowen/react-starter/README.md

   "start:client": "webpack serve --hot --mode development", "build": "webpack --mode production", "start:server": "nodemon src/server/index.js"
+}
 …
  ```
  These are the command line scripts we use to run our client and server.
-The `start` scripts tell `webpack` that we’re going to be developing, and to watch for changes.
+The `start` scripts spin up our local servers and tell `webpack` to automatically restart the servers and refresh the browser when we make changes.
 The `build` script outputs our final bundled files to `/public`.
-To run this app locally we need to start our server and our client using `npm run start:server` and `npm run start:client` respectively.
+To run this app locally use `npm run start:server` and `npm run start:client`.

 **--hot** – Reload the browser automatically whenever a change is made to our app.<br />
 **--mode** – Development or production.

 ## Install Babel

-`npm install @babel/core @babel/preset-env @babel/preset-react @babel/plugin-transform-runtime --save-dev`
+`npm install @babel/core @babel/preset-env @babel/preset-react @babel/plugin-transform-runtime @babel/runtime --save-dev`

 Babel is used to transpile modern JavaScript into JavaScript that is supported by older browsers.
 This allows us to use the newest JavaScript features (some of which React requires) without worrying about whether a our target browsers support them.